-Starting with this extract, explore how Dickens presents ideas about joy and happiness in A Christmas Carol.
+Starting with this extract, explore how Dickens presents the effects of loneliness and isolation in A Christmas Carol.

-- how Dickens presents joy and happiness in this extract - how Dickens presents ideas about joy and happiness in the novel as a whole.
+- how Dickens presents the effects of loneliness and isolation in this extract - how Dickens presents the effects of loneliness and isolation in the novel as a whole.